chenemile/neural-experiments-thesis/README.md

 - [] vary the architecture. try a transformer.

 - [] vary the architecture. try a model with additional hidden layers

+- [] lower priority, but how can we efficiently validate the devtest set? perform error analysis?